-9.4.1.4 Where will the information be processed
+9.4.1.39.4.1.4 Where will the information be processed

-The information is processed by the DCA Service at Nikhef, Amsterdam, The Netherlands, according to the conditions stated in section 5.1.
+The information is processed by the DCA-Service at all its operating locations: Nikhef, Amsterdam, The Netherlands, Didcot, UK; and Athens, Greece - according to the conditions stated in section 5.1.
 Backups of data are stored under a confidentiality agreement by the contracted backup service provider.

-9.4.1.5 Who may receive the information
+9.4.1.49.4.1.5 Who may receive the information

-The information is received and processed by the RCauth Pilot ICA service, and the DCA Managers, Administrators and Operators responsible for this service.
+The information is received and processed by the RCauth Pilot-ICA service, and by the DCA Managers, Administrators and Operators responsible for this service, and where necessary by the PMA and by auditors.

-Certificates and certificate information may be disclosed, after explicit consent by the user, to software agents and services that act on behalf of the user, and that have registered with the RCauth Pilot ICA service16.
+Certificates and certificate information may be disclosed, after explicit consentapproval by the user, to software agents and services that act on behalf of the user, and that have registered with the RCauth Pilot ICA service17.

-Having been so informed and the user having consented during the certificate application, the name and contact information consisting of the organisational affiliation (the IdP name) may be shared for security incident response purposes with other authorised participants in the academic and research distributed digital infrastructures via secured mechanisms, only for the same purpose, and only as far as necessary to provide the incident response capability.
+Having been so informed and the user having consentedso accepted during the certificate application, the name and contact information consisting of the organisational affiliation (the IdP name) may be shared for security incident response purposes with other authorised participants in the academic and research distributed digital infrastructures via secured mechanisms, only for the same purpose, and only as far as necessary to provide the incident response capability.

-Information may be shared with law enforcement if the RCauth CA, the DCA Service, Nikhef, or the Foundation FOM is so required by Dutch law.
+Information may be shared with law enforcement ifby each of the Operating Partners of the RCauth CA, the DCA Service, when Nikhef, or the Foundation FOM is so required by Dutchlocal applicable law.

-9.4.1.6 User information and transparency
+9.4.1.59.4.1.6 User information and transparency